Nicc0/Snake-Parkour/README.md

   <dt>I have latest version of spigot/bukkit and plugin doesn't work, what I am doing wrong?</dt>
   <dd>If the plugin doesn't work in the latest version we will try to fix it as soon as possible.</dd>

+  <dt>I have a problem but you don't answer on spigotmc.org, so where do I have to go for help?</dt>
+  <dd>I get too many questions there and it's hard to answer for all of it.
+If you have any problem create new issiue on github.</dd>
 </dl>